ffrostfall/lute/docs/guide/installation.md

 ## Nightly Builds

-Lute is available as a nightly build.
+Lute is currently only available with nightly builds.
 You can find and download the latest build on [releases page](https://github.com/aatxe/lute/releases).

 ### Install with Rokit